fedeguzman/remove-accents-diacritics/README.md

 # remove-accents-diacritics

-> Remove all accents and diacritics in a string and replace them with the same letter without the diacritic Edit
+> Remove all accents and diacritics in a string and replace them with the same letter without the diacritic

 ## Install